J. Frank Hogue

-Frank handles multijurisdictional antitrust disputes and representing clients in government criminal and civil investigations.
+Frank handles multijurisdictional antitrust disputes and investigations in both the civil and criminal context.
 He has considerable experience with the provisions of the Foreign Trade Antitrust Improvement Act (FTAIA) and regularly works on complex cases involving both United States and foreign proceedings.

-Representing a major Asian manufacturing company in connection with global criminal and administrative proceedings related to alleged cartel activity.
+Represented a major Asian manufacturing company in connection with global criminal and administrative proceedings related to alleged cartel activity.

 Representing major Japanese electronics company in connection with US federal and state civil proceedings related to alleged cartel activity.

-Representing multinational supplier before US Federal Trade Commission relating to allegations of monopolization and other anticompetitive conduct.
+Represented multinational supplier before US Federal Trade Commission relating to allegations of monopolization and other anticompetitive conduct.

-Representing private equity firm in successful defense of New York state criminal investigation and related US Securities and Exchange investigations.
+Represented private equity firm in successful defense of New York state criminal investigation and related US Securities and Exchange investigations.

-Representing client in US Department of Justice investigation relating to hiring practices in Silicon Valley.
+Represented high-tech client in US Department of Justice investigation relating to hiring practices in Silicon Valley.

 Riding the Convergence Wave: The Maturing International Competition Network, Worldwide Merger Notification Requirements, Aspen Publishing, December 2008, (co-author with Doug Jasinski)